 The NDIS has introduced a new NDIS Worker Screening Check.
 The new check is valid for five years, can be used in all states and territories of Australia and is a new measure to help NDIS participants receive support services safely.
+The cost of the NDIS Worker Screening Check is also a tax deductable expense for care and support workers.

 The new NDIS Worker Screening Check (NWSC) has been put in place to lower the risk of harm to people living with disability by those who work and provide support to them.
 The NWSC will look at a care and support worker's application and decide whether they are 'cleared' or 'excluded' to work in certain roles with NDIS participants.